 With a size comparable to that of Western Europe, the Republic of Kazakhstan is the ninth largest nation in the world, extending east to west from the Caspian Sea to the Altay Mountains, and north to south from the plains of Western Siberia to the oasis and desert of Central Asia.

-Many people understand and/or speak English but don’t expect to find a wealth of information in English.
+Many people understand and/or speak English but don’t expect to find a wealth of information in the language.

 The cost of living in Almaty, Astana and Atyrau is very high.
 Rental prices are also expensive.
 However foreign English teachers working in private schools do earn well.